amitmawar019/Depression_Student_Dataset/README.md

 END;
 5. Data Distribution Analysis

-SQL GROUP BY queries were used to analyze:
+SQL GROUP BY queries were used to understand the distribution of students across important categorical and numerical variables, including:

 Academic Pressure
 Study Satisfaction
 Sleep Duration
 Dietary Habits
+Suicidal Thoughts
 Study Hours
 Financial Stress
 Family History of Mental Illness
 Depression
 Age Groups

-Example:
+For example, Academic Pressure was analyzed using:

-SELECT Academic_Pressure, COUNT(*)
+SELECT Academic_Pressure, COUNT(*) AS Student_Count
 FROM [dbo].[Depression+Student+Dataset]
 GROUP BY Academic_Pressure;

+Similar aggregation queries were performed for the other variables to support exploratory data analysis.

-6. Index Column
+6. Index Column Creation

-An identity-based index column was added for record identification:
+An identity-based Index_Column was added to provide a unique sequential identifier for each record.

 ALTER TABLE [dbo].[Depression+Student+Dataset]
 ADD Index_Column INT IDENTITY(1,1);
 7. Depression Category Standardization

-Depression values were transformed into readable categories.
+The Depression column was converted from its original numeric representation into a readable categorical format.

+First, the column data type was changed to VARCHAR:

 ALTER TABLE [dbo].[Depression+Student+Dataset]
 ALTER COLUMN Depression VARCHAR(MAX);

+The values were then converted as follows:

+0 → NO
+1 → YES
 UPDATE [dbo].[Depression+Student+Dataset]
 SET Depression = 'NO'
 WHERE Depression = '0';